PhilterKapi/PhilterKapi/README.md

 - 👀 I’m interested in ALL THINGS ELETRONICS!
 - 🌱 I’m currently learning PYTHON!
 - 💞️ I’m looking to collaborate on PYTHON APPS
 - 📫 How to reach me?
-YOU CANT :D
+YOU CANT!

 <!---
 PhilterKapi/PhilterKapi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.